Fossil record of fire: Fossil evidence

-The fossil evidence of fire comes mainly from charcoal.
-The earliest charcoal dates to the Silurian period.
-Charcoal results from organic matter exposed to high temperatures, which drives off volatile elements and leaves a carbon residue.
-Charcoal differs from coal, which is the fossilised remains of living plants and burns to leave soot.
+The fossil evidence of paleo-wildfire comes mainly from charcoal—the earliest charcoal dates to the Silurian period.
+Charcoal results from organic matter exposed to high temperatures, which drives off volatile elements, resulting in refractory black carbon.
+Charcoal differs from coal, which is a combination of fossilized plants, and inertinite or fossilized charcoal.
+Inertinite can be burned to yield heat but, unlike the non-charcoal components of coal, does not yield significant volatile fractions during coking.
+Coking is a refractory process separating coal gas from coal to make coke.

-Fossil charcoal is known as fusain, a crumbly silky material which may form blocks or microscopic films.
-Plants can be preserved in exquisite detail, and original cell structures can often be preserved in three dimensions.
-Spectacular images can be recovered using scanning electron microscopy.
-Fragments can be distributed some distance, and soot-rich layers in strata deposited by deltas can provide a 'time-averaged' record of fire activity in the catchment (and up-wind) area of the river.
+The main inertinite submacerals are fusinite, semifusinite, micrinite, macrinite, and funginite, with semifusinite being the most common.
+Compositional percentages of fusinite and semifusinite indicate paleo-wildfire magnitude, frequency, and type.
+Charred plants in fusinite and semifusinite can be preserved in detail with original cell structures preserved in three dimensions.
+Images can be recovered using scanning electron microscopy.
+Fragments can be distributed some distance.
+Black carbon-rich alluvial deposits in river deltas can provide a 'time-averaged' record of fire activity in the river's catchment (and up-wind) area.

-The loss of volatile elements during combustion means that charred remnants are usually smaller than the original organism, but this same factor makes them unlikely to be eaten by any animals (for they have no nutritional value), enhancing their preservation potential.
+The loss of volatile elements during combustion means that charred remnants are shrunk in volume.
+The refractory nature of the charcoal enhances preservation potential.

-Evidence of lightning strikes is usually difficult to link to specific fires; occasionally they may scorch trees, but fulgarites - fused sediments where soil has been melted together by a strike - are occasionally preserved in the geological record from the Permian onwards.
+Evidence of lightning strikes is usually difficult to link to specific fires; occasionally, they may scorch trees, but fulgarites - fused sediments where a strike has melted together the soil - are occasionally preserved in the geological record from the Permian onwards.